 Biography

-I am a socio-legal scholar, with a strong commitment to empirically grounded research that advances social justice.
-I am an advocate of the High Court of Kenya, having trained at Moi University and subsequently the Kenya School of Law/Council of Legal Education.
-I have an LLM in International Development Law and Human Rights, and a PhD (Doctor of Philosophy) both from the University of Warwick, School of Law.
+Dr Martha Gayoye is a public law and socio-legal scholar, with a strong commitment to empirically grounded research that advances social justice.
+She is a lawyer by profession, and an Advocate of the High Court of Kenya.
+Dr Gayoye undertook her postgraduate study at the University of Warwick School of Law, specifically an LLM in International Development Law and Human Rights, where she also obtained her PhD in law in 2021.

 Research and scholarship